memgraph/docs/products/memgraph/v0.15.0/faq.md

 6. ##### Is Memgraph highly available?

-High Availability (HA) based on the RAFT protocol will be available in Q4 of 2018.
+Stable High Availability (HA) based on the RAFT protocol will be available in Q4 of 2019.

 7. ##### Does Memgraph offer a cloud graph database as a service?